-This is about how to get a control by its ID from a fragment in a controller in SAPUI5.
+This is how to get a control from a fragment in a controller in SAPUI5.

 Let’s dive right in!

-Get a Control by its ID from a fragment in an Controller in SAPUI5
+Getting a Control by its ID from a Fragment created in an XML View

-The requirement is to get an SAPUI5 control by its ID from a fragment on a button click in a controller.
+For example, the requirement is to get a text from a fragment on a button click.

-There is an XML view with an embedded XML fragment:
+Here’s an XML view with the embedded XML fragment and button:

 <!-- in your XML view -->